-Systems of units; gravitation; Newton’s laws of motion; equilibrium and free-body diagrams; particles, forces and moments; structures in equilibrium; centroids and center of mass; moments of inertia; friction; beam loadings; cables; fluids; virtual work and potential energy; particle kinematics; and, rotating bodies.
-Prerequisites: MATH 231 and PHYS 231.
+Systems of units; gravitation; Newton's laws of motion; equilibrium and free-body diagrams; particles, forces and moments; structures in equilibrium; centroids and center of mass; moments of inertia; friction; beam loadings; cables; fluids; virtual work and potential energy; particle kinematics; and, rotating bodies.
+Prerequisite: PHYS 231.
+Pre or Co-requisite: PHYS 334.

 ENGR 202.
 Engineering Mechanics 11 – Dynamics.
 (4 Credits)

 Topics include: kinematics and kinetics of particles; Newton's laws of motion; energy, momentum, systems of particles; rigid bodies; free-body diagrams; mass, acceleration, and force; plane motion of rigid bodies; and, conservation of energy and momentum.
 Prerequisite: ENGR 201.
 Pre or Corequisite: MATH 333.

 ENGR 204.
 Innovative Design in Engineering.
 (4 Credits)

 Provides the student engineer with firsthand experience in moving from a stated need to a developed and proof-tested product.
 Topics include project logbooks and plans, evaluating concepts and selecting a design, preparing design documents, fabrication, development and testing of prototypes, stewardship of the environment, preparation of engineering reports, and principles of contract, engineering, and patent law.
 Prerequisites: ENGR 201.

 ENGR 223.
 Strength of Materials.
 (4 Credits)